KSkert/OntheFly/README.md

 # OnTheFly

-**OnTheFly** lets you steer PyTorch training runs live from VS Code — pause, inspect, fork, merge, and export without ever leaving your IDE or sending data to the cloud.
+**OnTheFly** brings continuous model development, logging, experiment tracking, and mid-training actions into one place: your IDE.
+OnTheFly is a VS-Code training console with live dashboard controls, supporting pausing and resuming, importing and exporting sessions, customizable Adaptive Boosting (forking, merging), and training diagnostics.

-With OnTheFly, now you can make incremental, interactive progress on model development.
+With OnTheFly, you can make incremental, interactive progress on model development.
 When you start a long run, you can now see and do more during training with OnTheFly.
 Detect subtle faults in your model before training goes haywire.

 Being able to test, save a model, and continue training seamlessly is another big time saver.
 Many engineers quit training after seeing validation error increase when the model fits the training data, but double descent is a common theme in some setups.